 On the other hand, it was also seen that some competing technologies would be better suited to be combined with the chosen application, such that the application would be able to provide even more insights to its users.

 After gathering all necessary information about the technological and the economical aspects, it became possible to describe our own application.
-This is done in the Our application chapter.
-In this chapter the reader can find the way we want to set up our business model, a filled out business model canvas, a description of the technology used in our application and whether or not we find network technology to be sufficiently developed for our application.
+This is done in the Our application chapter 4?.
+In this chapter the reader can find the way we want to set up our business model, our business model canvas, a description of the technology used in our application and whether or not we find network technology to be sufficiently developed for our application.
 This chapter provides the reader with insights in how we want to differentiate from the competing technologies and gain customers.
 The filled out business model canvas shows all different aspects of our business model, which described, for example, our needs and our value to the customer.
 The subsection in this chapter about the technology used in our application reports the network measures that will be used in our application.
 While the technical details of these measures can be found in the Technology description chapter, this section aims to already give potential users of our application insights in what information they can gain by using our application.
 For every network measure used in our application it is described what outcomes of those measures could indicate.
 Each measure is carefully chosen such that they all provide a different insight in a sports team.
 Lastly, it was seen that network technology is sufficiently developed to start our application at this moment, however, new developments in network technology would be able to make our application better.

 After our application is described, recommendations are given for the technological development, the most suitable business model and the go-to-market strategy of our application.
-Each of these subsections give information about what we would want to happen with the development of network technology and what the best way would be to bring ánd keep our application in the market.
+Each of these subsections give information about what we would want to happen with the development of network technology and what the best way would be to bring and keep our application in the market.

 Finally, a conclusion is provided that summarises the most important insights that were gained by this research and what we can conclude from those insights